 Badminton is a sport that is suitable to be played by all kinds of people.
 The sport not only can let us relax and exercise, and it is also a good way to strengthen our body.
 It is very popular in this region where you can find badminton courts everywhere.

 Even though badminton is a good sport to play with, but it is also a sport that easies to get injured.
-Therefore, how to prevent injuries during playing badminton become very important.
-Some amateur player said they just play relaxing, they will not get injured.
+Therefore, how to prevent injuries during playing badminton becomes very important.
+Some amateur players said they just play relaxing, they will not get injured.
 But in fact, whether it is amateur or professional, you should pay attention to self-protection while playing badminton.